 Relying on the reports from the internal auditors ("IA") and EA, the AC carried out assessments of the effectiveness of key internal controls during the year.
 Any material non-compliance or weaknesses in internal controls or recommendations from the IA and EA to further improve the internal controls were reported to the AC.
 The AC will also follow up on the actions taken by the Management and on the recommendations made by both the IA and EA.

-As the Group continue to grow and business environment evolving, the Board will continue to review and take appropriate steps to strengthen the Group's overall system of internal controls.
+As the Group continues to grow and with the business environment evolving, the Board will continue to review and take appropriate steps to strengthen the Group's overall system of internal controls.
 The Board and the AC also noted that all internal controls contain inherent limitations and no systems of internal controls could provide absolute assurance against the occurrence of material errors, poor judgment in decision making, human error, losses, fraud or other irregularities.

 The CEO and the Chief Operating Officer have assured the Board that:

-Based on the reports and work performed by both the EA and IA, the assurance from Management and the on-going review as well as the continuing efforts in enhancing controls and processes which currently in place, the Board, with the concurrence of the AC, is of the view that there are adequate and effective internal controls and risk management systems in place for the Group to address qualified, operational, compliance and information technology risks of the Group as at 30 June 2016.
+Based on the reports and work performed by both the EA and IA, the assurance from Management and the on-going review as well as the continuing efforts in enhancing controls and processes which currently in place, the Board, with the concurrence of the AC, is of the view that there are adequate and effective internal controls and risk management systems in place for the Group to address financial, operational, compliance and information technology risks of the Group as at 30 June 2017.

 Principle 12: The Board should establish an Audit Committee ("AC") with written terms of reference which clearly set out its authority and duties.

 The AC comprises entirely of Independent Non-Executive Directors which are as follows:-

 Mr. Wong Loke Tan was appointed as the member of the AC on 18 November 2016.